-The lion has evolved to become the only cat to live in large groups from where they have been able to fortify themselves against their only natural predator, themselves.
+The lion has evolved to become the only cat to live in large groups from where they have been able to fortify themselves against their only natural competitor, themselves.

 The core of the pride are the lionesses, changing with the generations these groups protect their homeland from other intruding prides.